ASPS is a world-leading centre of excellence for applied research that examines complex policy and service dilemmas facing post-conflict societies.

 - acts as a hub for information,

-- financially administers Research Training Support Grant funds for students with funding,
+- financially administers Research Training Support Grant funds for researchers with funding,

-- provides advice, organisation and general support for research students and supervisors, and
+- provides advice, organisation and general support for researchers and supervisors, and

 - organises regular social events.

-At induction, research students are advised to meet individually with subject librarians who provide ongoing support throughout the period of study, in addition to excellent online researcher support.
+At induction, researchers are advised to meet individually with subject librarians who provide ongoing support throughout the period of study, in addition to excellent online researcher support.

-Part time students are inducted in the same way and may request access to a desk and IT facilities on a shared or temporary basis.
-They are also invited to avail of all other training and support available to full time students.
+Part-time researchers are inducted in the same way and may request access to a desk and IT facilities on a shared or temporary basis.
+They are also invited to avail of all other training and support available to full-time researchers.

 Staff research areas